PhangsTeam/sfng-docs/database_spec.md

 * `./tables/` -- Tabular data including catalogs, line-of-sight sample databases.
 * `./uncalibrated/` -- Here there be dragons.

 The `SFNG-INDEX.fits` is a procedurally generated FITS BINTABLE index of the `./data/` and `./derived/` trees.
-Downloading this file should allow queries of what files are available in the whole structure.
+Downloading this file should allow queries of what files are available in the whole structure, meeting the use cases described above.
+The file will contain brief metatdata for files (e.g., `CDELTn`, `CTYPEn` keywords, bounding polygons in RA/Dec, depth and resolution).

 There is a single coarse organizational scheme to facilitate human navigation consisting of one layer of subdirectories that will enable rapid traversal to specific types of data.